2025 Property Taxes in California: What You Should Know

 This article is for general information and education only.
 It is provided as a courtesy to the clients and friends of City National Bank (City National).
 City National does not warrant that it is accurate or complete.
 Opinions expressed and estimates or projections given are those of the authors or persons quoted as of the date of the article with no obligation to update or notify of inaccuracy or change.
 This article may not be reproduced, distributed or further published by any person without the written consent of City National.
 Please cite source when quoting.

-City National, its managed affiliates and subsidiaries, as a matter of policy, do not give tax, accounting, regulatory or legal advice.
+City National, its managed affiliates and subsidiaries, as a matter of policy, do not give tax, accounting, regulatory, or legal advice, and any information provided should not be construed as such.
 Rules in the areas of law, tax, and accounting are subject to change and open to varying interpretations.
-You should consult with your other advisors on the tax, accounting and legal implications of actions you may take based on any strategies presented, taking into account your own particular circumstances.
+Any strategies discussed in this document were not intended to be used, and cannot be used for the purpose of avoiding any tax penalties that may be imposed.
+You should consult with your other advisors on the tax, accounting and legal implications of actions you may take based on any strategies or information presented taking into account your own particular circumstances.